 Visitors embark on the main tour on the Middletown and Hummelstown Railroad.
-The train travels along 11 miles of track that pass by Swatara Creek and several miles of beautiful countryside.
 In Middletown, Pennsylvania, passengers can then board the Delaware, a 1920s vintage train, the Lackawant, or the Western.
-After boarding the train at the station, built in 1891, the entire journey is narrated by a historian who presents the history of the railway and its trains, as well as the history of the city.
+After boarding the train at the station, built in 1891, the entire journey along 11 miles of track passes Swatara Creek and several miles of beautiful countryside.
+It is narrated by a historian who presents the history of the railway and its trains, as well as the history of the city.

 Amtrak trains run all over the nation, but the Pennsylvanian Train that runs between Harrisburg and Pittsburgh covers some of the most scenic territory you will ever view.
 To top it off, you get to enjoy some fantastic sights and history.
 You will travel by train around the famous Horseshoe Curve near Altoona, Pennsylvania.